AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

 For this section, we will be discussing how we collect data into building the rich database of Towersource.
 Generally, the said system is collecting data from the tower company itself, from Federal Communications Commission's Antenna Structure Registration (FCC ASR), and Obstruction Evaluation/Airport Space Analysis (OE/AAA).
 Each data source's overview will be discussed in this section.

 ## i.
 Company Data

+One of Towersource's data source is the Company data or what we call as the "Company Tower sheets".
+Some of the times, tower companies will be reaching to us to have their Tower Assets be reflected in the interface of Towersource.
+There are times too where the DQA team will be performing some "Outreach" activities where an analyst of the team will be reaching out various tower companies